Called in 1991

 Panel Counsel to a major chain of fast food restaurants in relation to employers' and public liability claims.

-(2) Railway claims: defending personal injury claims; pursuing recovery claims for collision damage to trains; proceedings before the Rail Industry Dispute Resolution (RIDR) Committee.
+(2) Railway claims: PL / EL personal injury claims; pursuing recovery claims for collision damage to trains; bridge strikes and ‘Schedule 8’ claims; detailed knowledge of CAHA and proceedings before the Rail Industry Dispute Resolution (RIDR) Committee (now subject to mediation).

 (3) Public transport passenger claims.